tom-berend/pixijs-typescript-starter/README.md

 - Howl for sound
 - Jest for testing

 It took me a half-day to figure how to make PixiJS work in Typescript, even though they provide the type bindings.

-It's pretty awesome.
+PixiJs is pretty awesome, worth trying.
 Hopefully this example will save you some time.

-Clone it, run 'npm i', then 'npm run build'.
+Clone this repository, run 'npm i', then 'npm run build'.
 Point your browser to the directory you cloned into (probably 'pixijs-typescript-starter) and you should see some action.